Ashutosh-Srivastava129/Chatbot-for-Moodle-Server/readme.txt

-1. extract file
+Extract file
-2. open chatbot folder
+open chatbot1 folder
-3. open html file and chat with chatbot
+extract dist file in chatbot1 folder where all main files are there(ism , demo , jquery , readme) open html file and chat with chatbot